tahti-studio/solid-knobs/README.md

 [![npm version](https://badge.fury.io/js/solid-knobs.svg)](https://badge.fury.io/js/solid-knobs)

-This library provides a set of utilities for building user-friendly controls for audio parameters and the like.
+`solid-knobs` provides various utilities for building user-friendly components for controlling audio parameters and the like.
-The utilities come without any visual styling, they only try to make setting up commonly needed features and behaviours easier.
+These utilities come without any CSS; they only help with setting up commonly needed functionalities quickly and easily.
 The included JSX components are written for SolidJS and have no external dependencies.

 Demo: https://tahti-studio.github.io/solid-knobs/